 - Have the students walk out their exit.
 If your exit from the building is blocked, use the next closest one. - If your class is not in the classroom when the alarm sounds, use the nearest exit. - Teachers are to leave their rooms last.
 Close the classroom door as you leave.
-Do NOT take time to close the windows.
+Do NOT take

+- time to close the windows.
 Be sure no one is left in the restrooms. - Move a safe distance away from the building after exiting the building.
-Staying near the building could result in injuries from an explosion. - Check roll when you arrive at your area.
-If any students are missing, report at once to the superintendent or principal. - Re-enter the building only after the fire alarm has stopped and the outside bells have rung.
+Staying near the building could result in injuries from an explosion. - Check roll when you arrive at your designated area.
+If any students are missing, report at once to the superintendent or principal. - Re-enter the building only after the fire alarm has stopped and you have been instructed to do so.